YUGPATEL7/Dev-snippets/Componet/Netflix/README.md

 # Netflix-clone
-This is a clone of front page of Netflixe
+This is just landing page help me to understand styleing